Need a short break? These beautiful islands near Singapore have the best beaches, resorts and rustic village life.

 Crowded beaches are unheard of at Batu Batu, a private island resort located in Malaysia’s uninhabited Pulau Tengah.
 Set amongst coconut groves and rocky outcrops, it’s the only property on the island.
-Guests enjoy unparalleled privacy to frolic on the eight pristine beaches, dive and snorkel around with marine life or kayak around its perimeter.
+Guests enjoy unparalleled privacy to frolic on the pristine beaches.
+Plus you can dive and snorkel around with marine life or kayak around its perimeter.
 The resort is a pure gem, as it organises active conservation missions like Turtle Watch Camp, and practices sustainable policies.

 Travel time: Drive for three hours or take a coach or private limo from Singapore to Mersing; Mersing to Pulau Tengah is accessible via a 20- to 30-minute speedboat ride

 From the same folks behind Nikoi Island comes Cempedak, a dramatically designed private island resort.
 You’re not likely to see anything like it near Singapore, as the eco-friendly resort boasts crescent-shaped roofs (made of local grass) atop its bamboo made villas.
 Within these, you’ll find private plunge pools, decks and spacious living spaces.
 Explore this stunning natural wonder, with its shoreline of white sandy beaches, granite boulders and rainforest inhabited by local birds.
 Other residents of the island – besides humans, of course – are pangolins and otters.

 Travel time: 2.5 hours from Tanah Merah Ferry Terminal

 17. Lombok, Indonesia